alin-comcity/wp-docker-starter/ReadMe.md

 A simple, production-ready WordPress + Docker starter template.

-A minimal Docker-based WordPress development environment with MySQL and phpMyAdmin.
-Easy to set up and customize for local development or rapid prototyping.
+A minimal and ready-to-use Docker-based WordPress development environment.
+This setup includes WordPress, MySQL, and phpMyAdmin, making it ideal for local development, testing, or quick prototyping.

 ## 📦 What's Included